Guides

 What 'free' usually means

 Free does not always mean unlimited.
-Most platforms use one of three models: fully free routes, free intro plus premium continuation, or ad-supported access with optional purchases.
-None of these is inherently bad, but you should know the model before starting a long route.
+Most platforms use one of three models: fully free stories, free intro plus premium continuation, or ad-supported access with optional purchases.
+None of these is inherently bad, but you should know the model before starting a long story.

 A practical rule is to evaluate whether the free experience gives a complete emotional arc.
 If the free path ends before any meaningful story payoff, it is harder to judge quality and easier to churn.